IDGAQ/My_Java_Interview/README.md

 # My_Java_Interview
-from object oriented to Redis
+from object oriented to Spring/MicroService
+(The rest is on my Gitee page)

 //pictures\
 ![Text_Here](picture_url)